gunnervin/MyRepository/README.md

 # MyRepository
-This is my first GIT Repository
+This is my first GIT Repository. author - Vineet Soliwal